-“One trick I always like to tell people is to find more time,” said Michelle Schroeder-Gardner, founder of Making Sense of Cents, a personal finance website that helps readers learn how to save more, earn more and live more.
+“One trick I always like to tell people is to find more time,” said Michelle Schroeder-Gardner, founder of Making Sense of Cents, a personal finance website.
 “So many people think that they can’t improve their financial situation because they don’t have enough time.
 However, the average person watches over 30 hours of TV a week, and that could easily be put towards making more money, finding ways to save money, learning how to improve your financial situation and so on.”

 Spend Less Than You Earn

-Being financially successful comes down to simple math, said Dominique Broadway, founder of Finances Demystified.
+Being financially successful comes down to simple math, Broadway said.
 “It’s important to ensure you are always making more money than you are spending,” she said.
 If you can’t increase your income right away, look for areas where you’re overspending and cut back.

 Focus on Paying Off High-Interest Rate Debt First

 TD Bank’s survey asked over 1,700 Americans what their biggest barrier to meeting financial goals is, and over one in five respondents — 22 percent — said their top barrier is the stress of repaying other debt first.
 Thacker recommends prioritizing based on interest rate.

 “Evaluate your income and savings against debts you’re obligated to pay,” said Thacker.
 “Paying off high-interest credit card debt provides you with a guaranteed personal rate of return [the high rate of interest you owe] that few investment and savings vehicles will ever be able to compete with.”